Mikespike2319/generator/README.md

    python build.py
    ```

-3. The standalone executable will be created in the `dist` folder as `ExcelReportGenerator.exe`
+3. The standalone executable will be created in the `release` folder as `ExcelReportGenerator.exe`

 ### Distribution

 To distribute the application:
-1. Copy the `ExcelReportGenerator.exe` from the `dist` folder
+1. Copy the `ExcelReportGenerator.exe` from the `release` folder
 2. Share this single file with users - they can run it directly without installing Python or any dependencies

+Note:
-Note: The first run might take a few seconds as the executable extracts its components.
+- The first run might take a few seconds as the executable extracts its components
+- The executable is large because it includes Python and all dependencies
+- No installation is required - users can run it from any location
+- If users get a permission error, they should right-click and select "Run as administrator"